Laecel/Hell-world/README.md

 # Hell-world
-Just trying some new things
+Just trying some new things.

 It's high noon